 However, remember that the baking time will vary according to the size of the pan or how full it is.
 And it also makes a difference in how heavy your pan is.

-In my oven, forty-four minutes is perfect when I bake it in two standard-sized pans.
+In my oven, forty-three minutes is perfect when I bake it in two standard-sized pans.
 But when I bake only one large loaf, it takes at least an hour.
 (You can always test the bread's doneness with a toothpick.)

 That being said, I noticed there was a little difference in the texture of the bread when I baked it in one pan instead of two.
 It was still amazing!
 But wasn't quite as moist and fluffy.